Monoski

 A monoski is a single wide ski used for skiing on snow.
 The same boots, bindings, and poles are used as in alpine skiing.
 Unlike in snowboarding, both feet face forward, rather than sideways to the direction of travel.
 Similar equipment includes the skwal and the teleboard, with feet in tandem formation (one ahead of the other).

+Recently the popularity of monoskiing has increased, particularly in France and in the United States largely due to technological advances in the design of the ski.
+As with alpine skis, the sidecut of the ski has meant easier turns.

+History

 Monoskiing was invented in the late 1950s by Dennis Phillips at Hyak, Washington using a single water ski and bear trap bindings.
+In 1964 Jacques Marchand was granted a U.S. patent for a "Mono ski".
 Surfer Mike Doyle promoted the monoski in the early 1970s, after which monoskiing's relative popularity slowly increased, but the interest eventually waned in favor of snowboarding.

-Recently the popularity of monoskiing has increased, particularly in France and in the United States largely due to technological advances in the design of the ski.
-As with alpine skis the carved shape of the ski has meant easier turns, and as a result, skiers are finding the transition to monoskis less daunting.

 Festivals

-Fans of monoskiing arrange festivals during the season to try out new skis and compete in various competitions.
+Fans of monoskiing arrange festivals during the season to try out new skis and hold competitions.